Mule deer: Migration

-Mule deer migrate from low elevation winter ranges to high elevations summer ranges.
+Mule deer migrate from low elevation winter ranges to high elevation summer ranges.
 Although not all individuals in populations migrate, some will travel long distances between summer and winter ranges.
-Researchers discovered the longest mule deer migration in Wyoming spanning 150 miles from winter to summer range Multiple US states track mule deer migrations.
+Researchers discovered the longest mule deer migration in Wyoming spanning 150 miles from winter to summer range.
+Multiple US states track mule deer migrations.

 Mule deer migrate in fall to avoid harsh winter conditions like deep snow that covers up food resources, and in spring follow the emergence of new growth northwards.
 There is evidence to suggest that mule deer migrate based on cognitive memory, meaning they use the same path year after year even if the availability of resources has changed.
 This contradicts the idea that animals will go to the areas with the best available resources, which makes migratory paths crucial for survival.

 Risks

 There are many risks that mule deer face during migration including climate change and human disturbance.
 Climate change impacts on seasonal growth patterns constitute a risk for migrating mule deer by invalidating historic or learned migration paths.

 Human activities such as natural resource extraction, highways, fencing, and urban development all have an impact on mule deer populations and migrations through habitat degradation and fragmentation.
 Natural gas extraction has been found to have varying negative effects on mule deer behavior and can even cause them to avoid areas they use to migrate.
 Highways not only cause injury and death to mule deer, but they can also serve as a barrier to migration.
 As traffic volumes increase, the more mule deer tend to avoid those areas and abandon their typical migration routes.
 It has also been found that fencing can alter deer behavior, acting as a barrier, and potentially changing mule deer migration patterns.
 In addition, urban development has replaced mule deer habitat with subdivisions, and human activity has increased.
 As a result of this, researchers have seen a decline in mule deer populations.
-This is especially prominent in Colorado where the population has grown by over 2.2 million since 1980.
+This is especially prominent in Colorado where the human population has grown by over 2.2 million since 1980.

 Management

 Protecting migration corridors

-Protecting migrations corridors is essential to maintain healthy mule deer populations.
+Protecting migration corridors is essential to maintain healthy mule deer populations.
 One thing everyone can do is help slow the increase in climate change by using greener energy sources and reducing the amount of waste in our households.
 In addition, managers and researchers can assess the risks listed above and take the proper steps to mitigate any adverse impacts those risk have on mule deer populations.
 Not only will populations benefit from these efforts but so will many other wildlife species.